 Once at the bottom of the steps, don't go straight up to the castle.
 Instead, take the path round to the right hand side and explore that cliff face first.
 The ruins of an old cottage and pier - once used by local salmon fishermen - add even more character to the place.

 Head back to the main path again and on up to the castle ruins.
-Even better views again as you make your way further out to the headland.
+More great views again as you make your way further out to the headland.
 Make sure you've grip on your shoes as the pathway gets narrow with a steep drop down to the sea either side.

 IT GETS EVEN BETTER

 Spot anything in the 2nd picture above there?
 Right hand side.
-Dark little dot in the water.
+Another dark little spot in the water.
 Dolphin!
-As we made our way up to the tip of the headland, we spotted a lot of choppy water in the distance - eventually realising that it was getting closer and being caused by a pod of about 20-30 dolphins casually making their way along the coast!
+As we made our way up to the tip of the headland, we spotted a lot of choppy water in the distance - eventually realising that it was getting closer and being caused by a pod of about 20-30 dolphins casually making their way along the coast.

 No background music, no filter, lots of wind and 'holy moly' type noises...

 Ok, enough reading for now.
 I'll round off with some pics taken as you look back from the headland - in the first photo you can see the pathway zig-zagging up the steep hill, eventually leading to the car park again over to the top left.

 Nearly forgot these two beauties.
 I'm not a horse-lover (not a horse-hater for that matter), but these guys could be on a horse catwalk they're that perfect.
 Spotted them on the drive back down the road south of Ballycastle.

 We'll be back up here soon.
 Boat trip next time?